Chrissweir/Go-Project/README.md

 ### Introduction
 In summary, this a single Web application that a user can upload an image to be stored and can be retrieve in a later date.
 The user simply drags and drops the image or can "Choose file" to be uploaded.

+## Instructions
+**Step 1:** First of all we need to download and extract GO from the [GO downloads Website](https://golang.org/dl/) clicking on the operating system you are using.

+**Step 2:** Right click on "This PC" and navigte to the properties page and click Advanced system settings -> Environmental Variables and paste the location of your path on the path variable.

 ### Technologies used

 Languages | Libraries | Frameworks | Database